 I'd be surprised if any website operated with no SSL certificate in this day and age.
 Chrome has done a good job of highlighting to users when a page is not secure.
 But it's not only the data transferred between your user's browser and your client server you need to worry about.
 Be sure to consider all the other paths in your system where data is transferred from one client, server, or database, checking that you have sufficient encryption between where the data starts and where it ends up (aka Encryption In Transit).

 As well as Encryption in Transit, you need to think about when your data is stored (Encryption at Rest).
-Many popular database providers offer Encryption, such as AWS RDS, which is a simple switch on and should not require any application changes to implement.
+Many popular database providers offer Encryption, such as, which is a simple switch on and should not require any application changes to implement.

 A piece commonly owned by backend engineers, access control is the simple act of putting the blocks in place to prevent unintentional leaks of data to users who shouldn't be able to retrieve them.
 Let’s say, for example, a social media app's RESTful API has an endpoint for retrieving a list of the signed-in user's connections.
 The endpoint should not return any protected information about the users, such as an email address or payment card information.